HolyBlackCat/cpp-tutorials/language/02_basics/20_objects_and_value_categories.md

 Of course there are nuances to this:

-* First of all, in some rare cases the value category will not match temporary-ness (you'll have rvalues referring to non-temporaries and lvalues referring temporaries).
+* First of all, in some rare cases the value category will not match temporary-ness (you'll have rvalues referring to non-temporaries and lvalues referring to temporaries).
 This is rare though, for now you don't have to think about it.

-* Rvalues are further split into two different categories, so the total number of value categories is 3.
+* Rvalues are further split into two different categories, so the total number of categories is 3.
 This sepration rarely matters though, and can't be explained this early in the tutorial.

 ## Summary